-While the recession has not even officially been proclaimed, top of everyone’s mind is already when will the economy recover.
+Before the recession was even officially proclaimed, top of everyone’s mind was when will the economy recover.
+And now that it has officially been declared to have begun in March 2020, we are even more focused on the recovery.
 While our state governors and President Trump put together committees to work on how to re-open the economy safely and get the recovery underway, I’ll just be over here tracking the data that tells us how we are progressing.
-No one can say with certainty when exactly the economy will turn around… but by tracking these indicators, we can gain insights into the progress being made and find signs of hope for the recovery along the way.
+No one can say with certainty when exactly the economy will turn around or when the virus will be contained… but by tracking these indicators, we can gain insights into the progress being made and find signs of hope for the recovery along the way.

 8 Indicators to Watch For When Will The Economy Recover